siphonjs/siphon/README.md

 # API

 Using Siphon is simple!
 After requiring the Siphon module, simply invoke it and chain as many methods as you'd like.
+Execute with .run().

 ### .get

 ### .find